-When you don’t have the luxury of seeing your partner everyday, you find new ways to connect and keep the spark alive.
+When you don’t have the luxury of seeing your partner every day, you find new ways to connect and keep the spark alive.
 Surprisingly, this can actually make your connection even stronger.
 When you can’t directly hang out together, you will share stories about your experiences and your communication will greatly improve.

 Use this as an opportunity to really get to know one another.
 Since you can’t show physical affection, you will have to learn to show that you care about each other in different ways.
 Create Spotify playlists for each other, watch Netflix together over Skype, mail a care package, share photos from your day and chat over Facetime.
-Long distance doesn’t have to be seen as void in the relationship, it can be used to make it even stronger than it was before.
+Long-distance doesn’t have to be seen as a void in the relationship, it can be used to make it even stronger than it was before.

-This may seem straight forward, yet people often forget about it.
+This may seem straightforward, yet people often forget about it.
 You are living your life- not anybody else’s.
 Not your partner’s, not your mom’s, not your dog’s.

-Yes, people and relationships are important to our health and well-being (and should be valued), but at the end of the day you have to do what is best for you.
+Yes, people and relationships are important to our health and well-being (and should be valued), but at the end of the day, you have to do what is best for you.
 The longest relationship you will ever have is the relationship with yourself.
-The fact that you are considering going traveling while in a relationship means this is probably something that you really want to do.
+The fact that you are considering going travelling while in a relationship means this is probably something that you really want to do.
 Listen to your gut and take a leap of faith.
 It’s a decision you will never regret!

 “Stepabroad made the process of filing paperwork and applying for my Youth Mobility Visa extremely easy.
 They were professional, answered any questions I had, and I would highly recommend this agency..”